-This is an easy recipe for whole wheat pizza dough that is soft and tender and bakes up perfectly every time!
-This pizza dough recipe will become your go-to recipe to use for all your homemade pizzas!
+This easy recipe for whole wheat pizza dough is soft and tender, and bakes up perfectly every time!

 - Flour: To keep this light and tender while still using 100% whole grains, I strongly recommend using whole white wheat flour.
 It is a lighter flour than whole wheat flour but is still 100% whole grains.
 Whole wheat flour will work but will produce a denser pizza dough.
-Feel free to use all-purpose flour as well for this pizza dough.
+Feel free to use all-purpose flour as well if that is what you have on hand.

-- Yeast: This recipe is designed using dry Active yeast, not quick start yeast.
+- Yeast: This recipe is designed using dry active yeast, not quick-rise yeast.

-- Water: Be sure your water is between 105-115 degrees, which allows yeast to activate.
-Any hotter than that, the yeast may be killed and if the water is not warm enough it may not activate the yeast.
-Use a digital thermometer to be precise.
-After making this recipe a few times, you will be able to tell by touch the correct temperature of the water.
+- Water: Be sure your water is between 105-115 degrees F, which allows yeast to activate.
+If the water is too hot, the yeast will be killed and if the water is not warm enough, the yeast will not activate.
+The water should be warm, but not hot to the touch.
+To be precise, use a digital thermometer the first couple of times you make this pizza dough recipe.
+After making this recipe a few times, you will be able to tell by touching the correct temperature of the water.

 - In a large bowl mixing bowl (or bowl for your stand mixer), pour in warm water, honey, and yeast.
 Mix gently and allow yeast and honey to dissolve in warm water and yeast to become active.
 This takes 5-10 minutes and you will know it is done once your yeast begins to bubble and get foamy.